Troubleshooting¶

 ordatawayUrl

-is configured correctly, and initialized correctly.
-In debug mode, check the logs to determine upload issues. -
+is configured correctly and initialized properly.
+In debug mode, check logs to determine upload issues. -

-Whether datakit uploads data to the corresponding workspace and is not in an offline state.
-This can be confirmed by logging into Guance and checking 「Infrastructure」.
+Confirm if datakit uploads data to the corresponding workspace and is not offline.
+This can be confirmed by logging into Guance and checking the "Infrastructure".

 Data Loss¶